NortekSupport/nucleus_driver/blueos_extension/README.md

 ### Home

 The home screen presents the user with a status field which displays the results of various checks performed during the startup of the ROV.
 It is necessarry for all of these checks to pass in order for extension to work.
 Some easy troubleshooting is presented in the home screen in case any of these checks were to fail

+The Nucleus hostname field is used to set the IP address used to connect to the Nucleus device.
+This IP adress should be the same as the static IP configured on the Nucleus device.

 It is also a field which allows the user to decide whether the driver is enabled.
 The driver must be enabled for it to feed velocity data to the ROV.
 If it is not enabled the driver is still runnning and extracting data from the Nucleus, but the velocity is not sent to the ROV.